Robert Stott: Career

 Stott was reportedly firm, yet humane, in his role, and he was praised for respecting Aboriginal customs and beliefs.
 He also, in a rare move for the times, learned to speak Arrernte, the local language.
 According to Dick Kimber, Stott was respected wherever he went and "ruled with only a riding crop and the force of his remarkable character".

+In December 1917 major charges were laid against Stott for wrongdoing by a former police officer that served under him, Mounted Constable CE Kelly who had arrived to work under Stott on 20 March 1917 and gave up his post on 1 August 1917.
+Kelly made a series of allegations against Stott, including that he was a bully, that he misused government resources and accepted bribes.
+It was also alleged that he ill-treated Aboriginal people and people at The Bungalow and that his policies about The Bungalow in general were wrong.

+Judge David Bevan was sent down from Darwin to conduct the hearing about these allegations and interviewed many of the residents of the district and these witnesses included Ida Standley and Carl Strehlow.
+It was ultimately found that:

 In 1924 Victorian governor, the Earl of Stradbroke, visited Alice Springs and, addressing local children, he asked if they could name their king and they responded "Sergeant Stott".

 By the late 1920s Stott had become a legendary figure and was known for careering around in one of the earliest motor cars in the region, and known to enjoy a good whiskey.

-In 1927 he rose to the position of Commissioner of Central Australian Police, when the Territory was divided in two.
+In 1927 he rose to the position of Commissioner of Central Australian Police, when the Territory was divided in two with the central region forming Central Australia (territory).

 Later life and death

 The arrival of John Cawood, who was appointed in the new position of Government Resident of Central Australia, in 1926 brought an end to Stott's position in the town and, no longer having the responsibilities he once did, he retired to Adelaide, South Australia, in April 1928.